HeresJohnny5/100-days-of-code/log.md

 // if you want access to props in the constructor function you MUST pass props into the super function
 ```

+#### Setting State Correctly
+You never want to manipulate the State directly instead you want to go through React's ```setState()``` function, which is a built-in React method for changing a Component's state.
+Think of ```setState()``` as a request rather than an immediate command to update the Component.
+For better perceived performance, React may delay it, and then update several Components in a single pass.
+React does not guarantee that the state changes are applied immediately.

+You can call ```setState()``` in any instance method **except the constructor**.
+The constructor function is meant to initialize a Component's state, not change it.

+The ```setState()``` function takes an object describing the state change and patches the state object.
+Keys that you do not specify will not change.

 ---

 ### Day 2: October 13, 2019